jugeekuz/AirRemote-Embedded/README.md

 ## ⚙️ Installation and Setup

 ### 🔨 Creating AirRemote Device
+The AirRemote device includes an IR receiver, enabling it to decode incoming IR commands and 8 powerful IR transmitters, facing in all directions, to replay the captured IR signals across a room wherever your device may be.
 To create the AirRemote board, you can either:
 - Create the PCB, through the Gerber file provided and the parts found under `assets/board/`.
 - Create your own design, through the EasyEDA json file provided under `assets/board/`.